• Skip to primary navigation

 These can be bought premade and canned, or you could always make your own slow cooker black beans, which taste amazing and give you control over the salt content.

-You can also sub in pinto beans, or refried beans if preferred.
+You can also substitute pinto beans, or refried beans if preferred.

 a tofu bowl topped with guacamole, red onion and lime wedges